IoT-Dude/iot-dude.github.io/_posts/2022-12-09-Google-has-same-strategy-as-china-let-1000-flowers-bloom.md

 # Google has same strategy as china: let 1000 flowers bloom

-Sometimes you don't se things as it is until someone explains the obvious, such as this blog article written by Jackie Bavaro, thanks Jackie!
+Sometimes you don't se things as it is, until someone explains the obvious, such as this blog article written by Jackie Bavaro, thanks Jackie!

 ["Hot Take: Google has a company strategy, not a product strategy.
 Or, Why Google keeps killing products" by Jackie Bavaro](https://jackiebavaro.substack.com/p/hot-take-google-has-a-company-strategy)